kb1lqd/optical_comm_1/documentation/notes.md

 Status:
 I was able to start KiCAD and get a new library added for the AD8648 IC.
 I did high level sheet creation for the transmitter and the first pass drop in of components for the microphone pre-amp stage.

+### 9/20/2020

+* I used LTSpice to do a quick check on op-amp stability.